 - Develop your business plan.
 Decide on the type of company you want.
 Look at the pros and cons of hiring your own drivers or contracting with drivers.

 - Acquire the needed licenses, forms, and permits.
-Apply for your DOT and MC Authority numbers at the Federal Motor Carrier Safety Authority (FMCSA) Visit your state’s transportation site in obtain your IFTA (International Fuel Tax Agreement) decal.
+Apply for your DOT and MC Authority numbers at the Federal Motor Carrier Safety Authority (FMCSA) Visit your state’s transportation site to obtain your IFTA (International Fuel Tax Agreement) decal.
 Visit the IRS site to learn about taxes related to heavy use of roads.
 Study the insurance requirements that will apply to your business.
 Ensure your drivers have a valid Commercial Driver’s License (CDL) and are legally qualified to drive large trucks.

 - Get to know the regulations.
 The Frequently Asked Questions on the FMCSA site is a good place to start.
 Also visit the U.S. Labor Department Occupational Safety and Health Administration site for the trucking industry.